Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Consistency and Complexity Analysis

-Now we prove that the refined ASTRO-DF has a higher probability of having successful iteration than the original ASTRO-DF.
-Though not used in our current complexity results, this proves the point that there is a positive impact on the finite-time performance of the algorithm due to the addition of direct search in the algorithm. \begin{theorem} Let Assumptions \ref{assum:fn}-\ref{assum:lambda} hold.
+Now we prove that ASTRO-DF with coordinate direct search has a higher probability of success compared to the original ASTRO-DF.
+Although this result is not utilized in our current complexity results, it demonstrates that the progress achieved by integrating a coordinate direct search is at least as good as the progress made without that feature, thereby supporting its positive impact on the finite-time performance of the algorithm. \begin{theorem} Let Assumptions \ref{assum:fn}-\ref{assum:lambda} hold.
 Then given $\BFX_k \in \mbR^d$, the probability of having a successful iteration $k$ for Algorithm \ref{alg:ASTRO-DF-refined} is greater than equal to the probability of having a successful iteration $k$ for the original ASTRO-DF. \end{theorem} \begin{proof} Let us define two events Then, we have $p_o = \mbP\{\mcO\} = \mbP\{\mcO|\mcR\}\mbP\{\mcR\}+\mbP\{\mcO|\mcR^\complement\}\mbP\{\mcR^\complement\},$ where $p_o$ is the probability of having successful iteration $k$ for the ASTRO-DF.
-In contrast, the refined ASTRO-DF (Algorithm \ref{alg:ASTRO-DF-refined}) sequentially check $\BFXhat_{k+1}(\omega)$ and $\BFXtilde_{k+1}(\omega)$.
+In contrast, Algorithm \ref{alg:ASTRO-DF-refined} sequentially check $\BFXhat_{k+1}(\omega)$ and $\BFXtilde_{k+1}(\omega)$.
 If the iteration $k$ is unsuccessful with $\BFXhat_{k+1}(\omega)$, we will check $\BFXtilde_{k+1}(\omega)$ again.
-Hence, we have $p_r = \mbP\{\mcR\} + \mbP\{\mcO|\mcR^\complement\},$ where $p_r$ is the probability of having successful iteration $k$ for the refined ASTRO-DF (Algorithm \ref{alg:ASTRO-DF-refined}).
+Hence, we have $p_r = \mbP\{\mcR\} + \mbP\{\mcO|\mcR^\complement\},$ where $p_r$ is the probability of having successful iteration $k$ for ASTRO-DF with coordinate direct search.
 As a result, we have $p_r \ge p_o$. \end{proof}

-\begin{remark} Since the sequence $\{\BFX_k\}$ is dependent on previous steps, we cannot directly compare ASTRO-DF with the refined ASTRO-DF using Theorem \ref{thm:increaseing-prob}.
-Nonetheless, Theorem \ref{thm:increaseing-prob} implies that, given an incumbent $\BFX_k$, the refined ASTRO-DF has a higher likelihood of achieving success, preventing $\Delta_k$ from dropping too small too quickly.
+\begin{remark} Since the sequence $\{\BFX_k\}$ is dependent on previous steps, we cannot directly compare ASTRO-DF with its refined version using Theorem \ref{thm:increaseing-prob}.
+Nonetheless, Theorem \ref{thm:increaseing-prob} implies that, given an incumbent $\BFX_k$, the refined ASTRO-DF has a higher likelihood of achieving success, preventing $\Delta_k$ from becoming too small too quickly.
 This enables the algorithm to save significant budget due to $N_k = O(\Delta_k^{-4})$. \end{remark}